 Involved in an Area Partnership Scheme, or

-- Attending a FET (formerly Fás), Fáilte Ireland or LES training scheme.
+- Attending a FET (formerly Fás) or, Fáilte Ireland training course.